Operation Sarbakaf: Human rights violations

 In June 2025, Amnesty International expressed concern over the rising number of drone strikes in Khyber Pakhtunkhwa, stating that the Pakistani authorities had failed to protect civilians amid escalating attacks.
-Isabelle Lassee, Deputy Regional Director for South Asia, noted that the strikes—intensifying since March—demonstrated a disregard for civilian life, citing a recent incident in which a child was killed.
+Isabelle Lassee, Deputy Regional Director for South Asia, noted that the strikes—intensifying since March—demonstrated a disregard for civilian life, citing an incident in which a child was killed.

 Reactions

 Government and military

 The Khyber Pakhtunkhwa government publicly opposed the operation’s initiation without its consent.
-Chief Minister Ali Amin Gandapur stated that no military action should proceed without “taking the provincial government into confidence”.
+The then-Chief Minister Ali Amin Gandapur stated that no military action should proceed without “taking the provincial government into confidence”.
 Gandapur emphasized unity among state institutions and the people, warning that militants try to sow distrust by hiding among civilians.
 He announced a series of tribal council (jirga) meetings, starting 2 August, to discuss local grievances.

 Additionally, the KP government prevented unilateral curfews by transferring powers of Section 144 from district commissioners to the Home Department, and ordered that no future curfew be imposed in the province without provincial approval.
 The CM also met with party and security leadership and announced financial relief: Rs10 million compensation for each family of those (civilian or security) killed, and Rs2.5 million for each wounded person.

 Gandapur's successor, CM Sohail Afridi blamed the federal government's "flawed policies" for resurgence of violence and accused the central government of withholding war-on-terror funds.
 He has also opposed military operations in the region.

 At the federal level, like other operations, the military’s public communications were minimal.
 The Pakistani Army's Inter-Services Public Relations (ISPR) did not issue detailed statements on Sarbakaf’s progress; one report noted “Pakistan’s military did not respond to a request for comment” on the events.